Joyful Living

 Bonjour!

-I tend to loop on the past, chastise myself for flaws and faults real and perceived, and anxiously anticipate the future.
+I tend to loop on the past, chastise myself for flaws and faults both real and perceived, and anxiously anticipate the future.
 It’s exhausting.
-Then I’m peeved at myself for said looping, chastising, anticipating, and eventual shame spiraling (le sigh).
+Then I’m peeved at myself for said looping, chastising, anticipating, and then guilty and ashamed of the shame spiral (le sigh).
+Fun!

 Meme Creator - Funny Mindfulness.
 Or completely zoned out.
 Same same.
 Meme Generator at MemeCreator.org!

-Being present is not unlike this practice of showing up and mindfully engaging; I need to start showing up and being present in my whole life.
+Being present is not unlike this practice of simply showing up.
+I just need to start showing up and being present in my whole life.
 When I write, I write.
 When I read, I read.
 When I teach, I teach.

 Today’s post shares some tips for incorporating mindfulness into your daily life.

 Move slowly and purposefully.
 (I tend to crash around and bash into things.)
 Savor.
 Participate.
+Go with intention.
 Enjoy the process.
 Life is not a race!

 Stop multi-tasking and try uni-tasking.
 Focusing on one activity at a time ensures that you are fully present in the moment and will actually complete a task.

 When you are with someone else, really listen.
-Don’t just wait for your turn to speak (right, Katie?); be present and engaged.
+Don’t just wait for your turn to speak or interrupt (right, Katie?).
+Be in the moment and engaged with what is happening.
 Such a conversation is more meaningful and memorable.

 Take a moment each day to be grateful.
-Right now, I’m grateful for my home and remote online job in a way I’d never anticipated.
+Right now during the pandemic, I’m grateful for my safe and comfortable home and remote online job in a way I’d never anticipated or imagined.

 Try a mini meditation: Sit still, close your eyes, and start to repeat the phrase, “I am grateful for . . .” for 30 seconds to one minute.